 The Concluding Section of the Book: Different Destinies of the Righteous and the Sinners: fresh Objections of the Sinners.

-ut now I swear to you, righteous, by the greatness of his splendour and his glory; by his illustrious kingdom and by his majesty, to you I swear,
+nd now I swear to you the just, by his great glory and his honor, and by his glorious kingdom and by his greatness I swear to you:

-that I comprehend this mystery; that I have read the tablet of heaven, have seen the writing of the holy ones, and have discovered what is written and impressed on it concerning you.
+I know this mystery, and have read it in the tablets of heaven, and have seen the book of the holy ones, and have found written in it and inscribed on their account,

 Enoch the Prophet 1821 |